List of The Grand Tour episodes: Series 1 (2016–2017)

-Series 2 (2017–18)
+Series 2 (2017–2018)

 From the second series on, the studio tent was set up at a permanent location in the Cotswolds.
 In addition, unlike the first series, celebrities were more fully involved in the programme, taking part in a feature involving head-to-head timed laps between two guests in each episode, with the exception of the final episode which was a special.

 Series 3 (2019)

 The third series discontinued the involvement of celebrity guests in order to provide more focus on films, and was the last series of regular episodes with studio segments, car reviews and timed laps.
-In acknowledgement of this format of the programme being brought to a close, the final episode's last segment included a montage of scenes featuring the presenters over the course of their career as a trio - not only from this programme, but also from their time hosting Top Gear.
+In acknowledgement of this format of the programme being brought to a close, the final episode's last segment included a montage of scenes featuring the presenters over the course of their career as a trio – not only from this programme, but also from their time hosting Top Gear.

 Series 4 (2019–2021)

 After the third series the tent format was eliminated and the programme shifted focus entirely onto occasional feature-length specials.
-Each episode in the season is marketed with the prefix; The Grand Tour Presents...
+Each episode in the series is marketed with the prefix; The Grand Tour Presents...